almik7078j/notes/README.md

 # 2023-12-15
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your application to identify bottlenecks.

+# 2023-12-16
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's important to focus on writing clear, correct code first, and only optimize when profiling has identified specific bottlenecks.